-Jaclyn is actively involved with pro bono matters at the firm, with a particular focus on immigration matters.
-She has represented clients who were granted asylum in the United States.
+Jaclyn is committed to pro bono matters at the firm, with a particular focus on immigration matters.
+She has successfully helped her clients obtain asylum in the United States.

 Jaclyn graduated from Georgetown University Law Center cum laude in 2013, where she served as an Articles & Notes Editor on the American Criminal Law Review.